-First Contacts – Street Work
+First Contacts – Street Outreach

-We have a street outreach team who continually interact with the children who live in the sewers, storm drains, or under bridges at various points around the city.
+We have a street outreach team who continually interact with the children who live in the storm drains or under bridges at various points around the city.
 The kids know us, and they are always happy to spend time chatting, laughing – and sometimes crying – with our staff.
 We share our drinks, we bandage them up, we share hugs all around……. and we continually offer them unconditional love and the opportunity to leave the misery of street life.

 The children have been so traumatized that it takes a long time for them to believe that the people who are helping won’t ultimately abandon them as others have done – let alone accept that God loves them, just as they are.